PeqNP/CommandAndControl/README.md

 This design applies liberal use of single responsibility and encapsulation.

 This idea could be taken further by using dependency inversion where consumers would define the interface it requires in order to perform its job.
 For example, the `ViewController` could create a `protocol` called `ViewControllerProvider` which defines the signals it wishes to send, how it recieves responses from the provider, as well as how it wishes the data to be shaped.
-The beneftis of this are:
+The benefits of this are:

 1. each individual component can be worked on in-tandem.
-Where the UI could be worked on idependently from the `Orchestrator`, the `Service`, or even the `State` (`BusinessLogic` protocol).
+Where the UI could be worked on independently from the `Orchestrator`, `Service`, or even the `State` (`BusinessLogic` protocol).
-2. pushes complexity of data shaping, etc. as close to the service layer as possible, as each successive layer in the stack requires a given provider to give it the data in the shape it requires.
+2. pushes complexity of data shaping, etc. as close to the service layer as possible, as each successive layer in the stack requires a given provider to give it the data in the shape it wants.
 3. helps define the responsibility of a component further up the stream.
-When you develop a service without knowing what the consumer wants, often times your assumptions as to what they want could be wrong -- which may require rework at integration time.
+When you develop a service without knowing what the consumer wants, often times your assumptions as to what they need may be wrong.
+This translates into more rework at integration time.